leohearts/nvme-degen-refresh-tool/README.md

 ## Background

 NVME devices are typically going slower over time.
-For most of our devices, NVME firmware will do the job of refreshing data.
+For most of our devices, NVME firmware will do the job of refreshing what we call "cold data" .
 However, for some devices, the firmware isn't designed well to refresh data over time, so we'll need to do it manually.

 ## Warning